Over 1 day

 - Count the sections of fence you will need and then divide the overall drop of the fence by the number of sections to find the drop per section.

-- Dig holes and install the posts where you marked earlier so each one is slightly taller than the finished height of the fence.
+- Dig holes and install the posts in the places you marked earlier.
+Each post should be slightly taller than the finished height of the fence.

-- Measure to find where the top of the upper post will be and draw a line to mark where you will cut it.
+- Measure to find where the top of the upper post will be.
+Draw a line to mark where you will cut it.

-- Measure down by the drop per section, which you figured out in Step 1 and tie a line at that point.
+- Measure down by the drop per section, which you figured out in the previous step.
+Tie a line at that point.

 - Tie the other end to the next post and level the line.
 The point at which it crosses the second post will be the top of that post.